Inter Milan new boy Hakimi will learn to defend in Serie A – Taarabt | Goal.com

 The 31-year-old made his Uefa Champions League debut with the Rossoneri and also scored four goals in 14 Serie A games.

-He expressed his and also regrets after missing out on a return to the San Siro as he spent the 2017-18 loan at Genoa.
+Despite his memorable stay in the Italian city, the Benfica star regrets missing out on a return to the San Siro Stadium as he spent the 2017-18 season on loan at Genoa.

 “When I think of Italy, I think of Milan,” he said.
 “It’s a top club where I had the opportunity to play with great players like Kaka.